ZhangGroup-MITChemistry/DRAGON/README.md

 ```

 This script produces a [topology file](./runMolecularDynamics/inputFiles/lmps_input/Gm12878/data.chromosome.chr1) that stores the Cartesian coordinates of each polymer beads and the connectivity among polymer beads, an [input file](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/in.chromosome) that instructs the specifics of the molecular dynamics simulation, and a [bash script](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/run.sh) to execute LAMMPS.

-Note that the example scripts in this section generate LAMMPS input files for chromosome 1, GM12878 cell with the genomic region indicated in the chromatin region [txt file](./src/chr_region.txt) generated in the section [Select a 25Mb chromatin region](#select-a-25mb-chromatin-region).
-If a genomic region of different length is desire, simply change the chromatin region [txt file](./src/chr_region.txt).
-If the desired length of the genomic region is not available in the folder [`./src/md/lmps_input/`](./src/md/lmps_input/) (named data.chromosome.init[length in Mb]), a process of generating initial configuration with desired length of the genomic region will be activated.
-We first generated a random polymer structure inside a spherical confinement, and then performed equilibration simulation using only the homopolymer potential, U(r), to relax both the topology and energy of the polymer structure.
-The last configuration from the equilibration simulation is then used for our chromosome simulations.

-Several genomic region lengths are already pre-calculated and available in the folder [`./src/md/lmps_input/`](./src/md/lmps_input/): 25Mb, 30Mb, 40Mb, 50Mb, 60Mb, 70Mb, 80Mb, 90Mb, 100Mb, 120Mb, 150Mb, and 200Mb.
-Note that if a new genomic length other than these options is desired, simulation toolkit [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/) as well as the binary distribution of [VMD](http://www.ks.uiuc.edu/Research/vmd/) will also be needed.
-The installation of these two packages are straightforward.
-Once the [VMD](http://www.ks.uiuc.edu/Research/vmd/) package is downloaded, set the PATH environment variable to include the directory where the vmd bin is located.

 #### Run simulation